 Who was Milledgeville named after?

-The town of Milledgeville was named for John Milledge, a Revolutionary leader, member of Congress, Georgia governor, and donor of most of the land on which Georgia College u0026amp; State University was built.
+The town of Milledgeville was named for John Milledge, a Revolutionary leader, member of Congress, Georgia governor, and donor of most of the land on which Georgia College and State University was built.

 Why is Milledgeville important to Georgia?